Medical Terminology

 Instructional Material Requirements:

-• Medical Terminology for Health Professions (eBook)
+• Comprehensive Medical Terminology for Health Professions, 1st Edition (eBook)

 No.

-This course is open enrollment, so you can register and start the course as soon as you are ready.
+This course is open enrollment, so you can register and start the course whenever you are ready.
 Access to your course can take 24-48 business hours.

 The time allotted for course completion has been calculated based on the number of course hours.
 However, if you are unable to complete the course, contact the student advising team to see what options you may have available to work out a suitable completion date.
 Please note that an extension fee may be charged.

-This course will provide you with the skills you need to obtain an entry-level position in most cases.
-Potential students should always do research on the job market in their area before registering.
+ed2go courses will help you gain the skills you need to obtain an entry-level position in most cases.
+However, you should always research the job market in your area before enrolling.

 If you have questions that are not answered on our website, representatives are available via LIVE chat.
 You can also call us at 1-877-221-5151 during regular business hours to have your questions promptly answered.
-If you are visiting us during non-business hours, please send us a question using the "Contact Us" form.
+If you are visiting us during non-business hours, please send us a question using the "Contact Us."